This notice cancels and replaces Notice 2002 March 2017. Details of any changes to the previous version can be found in paragraph 1.2 of this notice.

 - carry on a controlled activity without approval

 - buy from an unapproved wholesaler (applicable to all trade buyers, including wholesalers buying from other wholesalers who are not approved)

-Existing wholesale businesses that commence trading on or before 31 March 2016 have until 31 March 2016 to submit their application for approval.
-Providing you submit your application by this date, you won’t be considered to be trading without approval unless your application is refused and you continue to trade.
+Wholesale businesses that commenced trading on or before 31 March 2016 had until 31 March 2016 to submit their application for approval.
+Providing you submitted your application by this date, you won’t be considered to be trading without approval unless your application is refused and you continue to trade.